ETS-Android3/hpl_jumphigh/README.md

 This is a research app to use the android phone accelerometer to measure jump characteristics ( height, velocity, time of propulsion, and peak acceleration) in order to detect patterns to predict premature injuries using machine learning techniques.

-This is currently the first version, I am still working to add more features like time of propulsion and saving the data in the app.
+This is currently the first version.
+I am still working to add more features like time of propulsion and saving the data in the app.

 <p align="center">
     <img src="hpl_jump.jpg" alt="Screenshots"/>